idea-fasoc/OpenFASOC/openfasoc/MLoptimization/README.md

 # Machine Learning Optimization
 Code for reinforcement learning loop with openfasoc generators for optimizing metrics

+## Supported Versions
+Please note that this program has only been tested with python3.11

 ## Quick Start
-run `bash quickstart.bash` to get an example RL run optimizing opamps at room temperature.
+run `bash quickstart.bash` to get an example RL run optimizing opamps.

 ## Code Setup
 The code is setup as follows: